alonzoalden/affirmation.io/README.md

-# Project Name
+# Affirmation

+## What is Affirmation?

-Whether you want to learn to code, you are learning to code, you are on the job hunt, or you are a seasoned career veteran, you will face many and specific issues pertaining to the current phase you are in, and it can sometimes be challenging and hard.
-Our app allows experts in the software engineering field to give open and candid advice from their personal experiences from when they were in your shoes.
-By receiving this advice, it can help you gain the confidence and skills you need to move forward and thrive.
+Whether you want to learn to code, you are learning to code, you are on the job hunt, or you are a seasoned career veteran, you will face many bumps and specific hurdles pertaining to the current phase of your career that you are in as a Software Engineer.
+We know that it can sometimes be challenging, lonely, and isolating.
+Affirmation allows experts in the Software Engineering field to give open and candid advice from their personal experiences.
+By sharing with the community, you are giving back to ensure postive growth and success for the future of the Software Engineering ecosystem.
+By utilizing Affirmation's knowledgebase, you will recieve support and help gain the confidence and skills you need to grow and thrive.

 ## Team